Understanding Short-Term International Health Insurance Options

 The Positives of Short-Term Health Coverage

-- Purchase anytime, cancel anytime.
+- Purchase anytime.
 With short-term health plans, you can purchase a policy anytime you need one.
-You can also cancel early without any penalty fees.
 Traditional health plans only have an enrollment period once per year, and if you miss your window, you’ll have to wait until the next year to apply for healthcare coverage or update your existing plan.
-Traditional plans will also charge a penalty fee if you wish to cancel before open enrollment.

 - INC membership.
 Every Global Health Insurance plan also comes with an INC membership.
 This membership provides travelers with a variety of additional protections beyond standard health coverage, including emergency evacuation and relocation support, 24/7 security assistance, telemedicine, access to luxurious airport lounges, and more.

 - Not a long-term solution.
 Short-term insurance, while renewable, is designed to be temporary.
 If you’re using it for longer stretches, you might find that your coverage is lacking in some areas.
 You might have to pay more out-of-pocket for certain claims than you would with traditional coverage.
 You might also have to pay for coinsurance, depending on where in the world you’re traveling to.

 - No consistent medical provider.
 While traveling abroad and changing locations frequently, you’ll have to see different physicians at different hospitals.
 This might cause you to have varying degrees of medical care, both good and bad, and you’ll be unable to develop a connection with any one doctor.

 Ultimately, if you’re planning a trip or have to travel for work, the World Explorer series of international travel medical insurance could be a great option for you.
 You’ll want to make sure you have access to health coverage no matter where you are in the world, and Insured Nomads can help with that.